Skip to main content

 Reanalyze a fileโ€‹

 You can reanalyze your software packages at any point in time from the Actions menu.
-However, the Portal will prompt you to reanalyze the file if your package report is outdated when you want to view it.
+However, the Portal will prompt you to reanalyze the file if your SAFE report is outdated when you attempt to view it.
 Reports can be outdated for the following reasons:

 • the Portal analysis engine has been updated since you uploaded your package